cna-iguide/iGuide_SpatialAI_2024/README.md

 ### [`utils.ipynb`](utils.ipynb)

-Contains utility functions for various tasks such as:
-- Data loading and preprocessing
-- Data augmentation
-- Visualization of results
-- Data saving
+Contains utility functions for data preprocessing, visualization, and dataset management.
+Includes both internal and public functions with detailed docstrings and comments for clarity.

 ### [`unet.ipynb`](unet.ipynb)

-Implements the U-Net model, which is used for image segmentation.
-This notebook defines the architecture, training loop, and evaluation metrics for the model.
-This notebook also contains utility functions specifically for U-Net tasks such as:
+Implements the U-Net model and its associated functions for image segmentation.
+Includes both internal and public functions with detailed docstrings and comments for clarity.
-- Preparing the U-Net model
-- Visualization of results
-- Data saving

 ## License